InebriatedSquirrel/Seagulls/README.md

 Deleting Branches
 --------------
+* Note - this will delete the branch from your local as well as the server, and as such should only be done once the server branch has been merged

 1. Server branches will beleted by the lead technical director
 2. When a server branch is deleted, it will remain listed on your local machine
 3. To delete this branch, click on the branches icon
 4. Click delete branch
-5. **Note - this will only delete it from your local machine, the server version should remain untouched

 Committing
 --------------